What is Synechiae Eye?

 • Irregularly shaped pupil

-It is important to note that some individuals may not experience noticeable symptoms, making regular eye examinations crucial for early detection and management.
+It is essential to note that some individuals may not exhibit noticeable symptoms, making regular eye examinations crucial for early detection and effective management.

 Diagnosing synechiae involves a comprehensive eye examination conducted by an ophthalmologist.
 Essential diagnostic tools and techniques include: